twotoasters/project-example/Docs/CodingStyle/Objective-C.md

 ### Project and Class Prefixing

 Since objective-c doesn't expose namespacing, use prefixes to "namespace" classes and methods on categories.
+Prefixes should be three characters.

-	TT = Two Toasters
+	TWT = Two Toasters
 	[project_prefix]_colorWithColor:

-### Project Naming and Layout
+### Project Directory Structure

 The top level of a project, should be structured as follows:

 	README.md
 	Rakefile
 	Docs
-	├──ProjectLog.md
-	├──ReleaseLog.md
 	├──FunctionalSpec.md
 	├──APISpec.md
 	Code